Prepared jointly by the U.S. Dept. of Commerce, NOAA,

 https://rwc-finland.fmi.fi/index.php/space-weather-in-finland/

-The Kjell Henriksen Observatory website at http://kho.unis.no/ contains aurora forecast up to one hour ahead in time.
+The Kjell Henriksen Observatory website at https://kho.unis.no/ contains aurora forecast up to one hour ahead in time.

 DX Robot Gouda delivers aurora alerts via e-mail: http://www.gooddx.net/